ploncker/dash_diagram/README.md

 # dash-diagram

-dash-diagram is a Dash component library.
+dash-diagram is a Dash component library for buyilding node (as in a node of a graph) based diagrams and applications.

 Project Description